-Oshawa Power's reported Average Number of Hours that Power to a Customer is Interrupted (i.e., duration excluding loss of supply) increased from 2021 to 2022 to a value of 1.46, which is above its expected target of 1.42 (based on a fixed five-year average performance from 2016 to 2020) due to the inclusion of the May 21, 2022 Derecho Windstorm.
-Oshawa Power has invested in the reliability of its utility's distribution system by replacing porcelain insulators, installing animal protection devices on the system and at its substation facilities as well as the replacement of aging infrastructure.
+Oshawa Power's reported Average Number of Hours that Power to a Customer is Interrupted (i.e., duration excluding loss of supply) decreased from 2022 to 2023 to a value of 0.79, which is exceeding the expected target of 1.42 (based on a fixed five-year average performance from 2016 to 2020).
+Oshawa Power has invested in the reliability of its distribution system by replacing porcelain insulators, installing animal protection devices on the system and at its substation facilities as well as the replacement of aging infrastructure.
 In addition, Oshawa Power has also installed SCADA operated / Automated switches to increase reliability and enhance automation in its distribution system.
 Oshawa Power continues to conduct InfraRed scans of its system, which has resulted in discovering hundreds of repairable anomalies prior to failure.

-Average Number of Times that Power to a Customer is Interrupted
+• Average Number of Times that Power to a Customer is Interrupted

-Oshawa Power's reported Average Number of Times that Power to a Customer is Interrupted (i.e., frequency excluding loss of supply) for 2022 was 1.04 which exceeded its expected target of 1.38 (based on a fixed five-year average performance from 2016 to 2020); but was higher than previous year's performance of 0.70, due to the inclusion of the May 21, 2022 Derecho Windstorm.
+Oshawa Power's reported Average Number of Times that Power to a Customer is Interrupted (i.e., frequency excluding loss of supply) for 2023 was 0.80 which well exceeded its expected target of 1.38 (based on a fixed five-year average performance from 2016 to 2020).
 Oshawa Power continues to manage its System Renewal investments and System Service investments to bring reliability indices down and in line with the expectations of both Oshawa Power's customers and the OEB.